Is a chimney inspection necessary? How often should it be done? Is this exercise a component of a home inspection?

 Other competent professionals for this job include services that are known for installing, inspecting, and venting heat-producing appliances.

 There are several of these.
-You only need to carry out simple online research to find those nearest to you.
+You only need to carry out a simple online research to find those nearest to you.

 Benefits of Chimney and Fireplace Inspection